The data model

 Data inheritance

-Once a page is loaded, converted to Data and the special variables url, date and basename are assigned, it will be merged with other data defined in _data files.
+Once a page is loaded, converted to Data and the special variables url, date and basename are assigned, it's merged with other data defined in _data files.
 Components stored in the _components folders are added to the page under the comp variable.
 Other variables defined by plugins like search or paginate are added too.
 So the markdown file:

 Hello **world**